Artists Repertory Theatre: History

-Following Rodríguez’s departure, ART entered a period of transition marked by a major redevelopment project of its downtown Portland campus.
+When it opened, it operated out of a space it rented from the downtown YWCA It located to the current location in 1997.

+While the Traveling Lantern Theatre Company and Polaris Dance Theatre are no longer members of the ArtsHub, as of 2019, Hand2Mouth Theatre, the LineStorm Playwrights collective, Portland Actors Conservatory, and the Fertile Ground Festival for new work are facilitated by the venue.
+This ArtsHub initiative won the 2016 Light A Fire Award for inspiring creativity.

 By mid-2019, architectural plans were released by May for the new two-theater complex with room for the ArtsHub companies, as well as a $10 million capital campaign.
 The company's 2019–20 season was "On Tour", renting spaces across the city with Imago Theatre, Portland Opera, the Tiffany Center, Portland Center Stage, and Portland State University to put up the skeleton six-show season.

-Construction paused during the pandemic but resumed in 2023, with the goal of reopening a reconfigured and sustainable facility.

-In May 2024, after nearly five years of performing off-site, ART celebrated a “homecoming” by returning to its newly renovated Morrison Street building.

 Ensemble

 ART has operated on a repertory company model since 2008, meaning that they employ a dedicated stable of actors, playwrights, and other theatre-makers throughout a season rather than casting anew for each individual production.
 The company varies in size over time, sometimes as large as twenty-seven members.